denniesia/beaunity/docs/exploring_beaunity.md

 *(Optional)* You can also use your **Google account** to sign up instantly via the **"Sign up with Google"** option.

+### Error Handling During Registration

+If your registration cannot be completed due to missing or invalid information, the form will highlight the fields that need correction.
+Please ensure all required details are filled in correctly before submitting again.

+---
+After successful registration, you will receive a **Welcome email** and be automatically redirected to the **login page**.

 3. **Log In**
    - Use your credentials to log into your account.